Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 A binarized version of the granulocyte from the previous figure (having image ID 3 in our dataset).
 A pixel is colored white if it has a blue value of 153 or greater, and the pixel is colored black otherwise.
 The region with the nucleus is shown in white but is not clearly visible because much of the background of the image, which is very light, also has a high blue value (remember that mixing all three colors in equal proportions yields white).
 {: style="font-size: medium;"}

-<span style="color:red">**STOP:**</span> How might we modify our segmentation approach to perform a binarization that identifies the WBC nucleus more effectively?
+**STOP:** How might we modify our segmentation approach to perform a binarization that identifies the WBC nucleus more effectively?
 {: .notice--primary}

 We were unable to distinguish between the image background and the WBC nucleus using only blue, but a color picker will verify that nuclear pixels have a green content that is much lower than the background and a red content that is lower than every other part of the image.
 The binarizations of the original image using a green threshold of 153 and a red threshold of 166 are shown in the figure below.